openstack/cliff/docs/source/list_commands.rst

 ======

-The :class:`cliff.lister.Lister` base class API extends :class:`Command` to add a :func:`get_data` method.
-Subclasses should provide a :func:`get_data` implementation that returns a two member tuple containing a tuple with the names of the columns in the dataset and an iterable that will yield the data to be output.
+The :class:`cliff.lister.Lister` base class API extends :class:`Command` to allow :func:`take_action` to return data to be formatted using a user-selectable formatter.
+Subclasses should provide a :func:`take_action` implementation that returns a two member tuple containing a tuple with the names of the columns in the dataset and an iterable that will yield the data to be output.
 See the description of :ref:`the files command in the demoapp <demoapp-list>` for details.

 List Output Formatters
 ======================